guotechfin/YuepengGuo4.github.io/_posts/2015/2015-09-04-data-science-basic.md

 * Time Series Forecasting
 	* Forecasting :  Principles and Practice
 	* Time Series analysis and its application with R examples

+* Communication

+	* Get yourself blogging,
+	* Answering questions on Stack Overflow,
+	* Presenting at meetups and conferences,
+	* Consulting in industry etc.

+* Distinguish yourself from the herd.